ssl-hep/ServiceX/docs/Implementation_reference.md

 # imediate

+* make request buttons on web site correctly behave
 * make web site use regular REST endpoints.
 * define getters and setters for drequest and dpath variables. functions to go from es to local and back.
 * update file/path status

 # scaling

-* did-finder should update request from Defined to Defining when first encountered.
-Otherwise only one did-finder.

 # user friendliness

-* add icons to terminate request
+* add buttons to terminate request
+* add visualizations to show progress (kibana visualization)
 * add icons to clone request -> just opens create web page and prepopulates with values from the original request.

 ### user